 Singapore engages the Middle East in diverse areas ranging from economic cooperation to exchanges in healthcare, civil service practices, culture and the environment.

-The signing of the Gulf Cooperation Council (GCC)-Singapore Free Trade Agreement (GSFTA) on 15 December 2008 was an important milestone as Singapore is the first country to conclude an FTA with the GCC.
-As of 2010, the GCC was collectively Singapore's 9th largest trading partner.
+The signing of the Gulf Cooperation Council (GCC)-Singapore Free Trade Agreement (GSFTA) on 15 December 2008 was an important milestone as Singapore is the first country outside of the Middle East to conclude an FTA with the GCC.
 The GSFTA will grant tariff-free access for about 99% of Singapore's domestic exports to the region, while all GCC goods entering into Singapore will be granted tariff-free access.
 The GSFTA will also encourage a greater recognition of Singapore MUIS Halal standards in the six GCC countries.
-The GSFTA will come into force after it is ratified by all the GCC countries.
+The GSFTA came into force on 1 September 2013.